|

 al., 1998); and (v) the use of impurity partitioning when silicon is

-the Si PV industry - especially if one is discovered that is
+the Si PV industry - especially if one were discovered that is

 intrinsically simpler than current technology yet yields adequate Si